shawnxusy/babel-plugin-react-generate-property/README.md

   }
 }
 ```
-**customProperty** Use this to configure which property to add to open tags.
+**customProperty**: Use this to configure which property to add to open tags.
 By default it would be "data-id".

-**dirLevel** How many levels of the file directory do you want to use for the property value.
+**dirLevel**: How many levels of the file directory do you want to use for the property value.
 If you use more, the generated value is more likely to be unique, but you will also incur slightly larger builds.
 Default to 1 (append only the directory where the target file is located in)

-**slashChar** Default to "/", if you are on Windows, use "\".
+**slashChar**: Default to "/", if you are on Windows, use "\".

-**addModuleClassNames** In case you use css-modules and want to add className to data-attribute:
+**addModuleClassNames**  (default: `false`) : In case you use css-modules and want to add className to data-attribute:

 #### Before
 ```jsx